Projections of del Pezzo surfaces and Calabi--Yau threefolds: Projections of del Pezzo surfaces

-respectively.
-Moreover, $\mathbb{F}_1$ has the same free resolution as $D_8$.
-It follows from \cite[Thm.~1.2]{KP} that the projected surfaces have ideals generated by cubics.
-The number of quadrics in the ideals is computed using \cite[Cor.~3.12]{AK}.
-Let us find the number of cubics.
-The idea is to compute this number for a concrete example and use the Zariski semicontinuity of the graded Betti numbers on the open set where the Hilbert function is maximal (see \cite[Prop.~2.15]{BG}).
-First, from \cite[Cor.~3.12]{AK} the Hilbert function is constant for smooth projections.
 Let us consider the example above in the case of $D_8\subset \mathbb{P}^8$ with coordinates ($x,y,z,t,u,v,w,s,m$).
 Such a surface is given by the $2\times 2$ minors of a symmetric $4\times 4$ matrix whose entries are linear forms of the nine coordinates.
 Let us project from the point $(1,0,\dotsc,0)$ the surface given by the matrix

 We can calculate by hand (or with Singular) by eliminating the variable $x$ that the projected surface needs only quadric generators.
+Since by the discussion before the number of generators can be only smaller for special values we are done (because the number of quadrics is constant and equal to $h^0(\mathcal{I}_{\tilde{D_8}}(2))$).

-The upper bound of the number of cubics in the other cases is obtained analogously by considering a random example.
-To obtain a lower bound of this number observe that $\tilde{\mathbb{F}}_1$ has one trisecant line.
-Next in case $3$, the system $|2H-E_1-E_2|$ on $D_7$, where $E_1$, $E_2$ are exceptional divisors and $H$ the pull-back of the hyperplane section from $\mathbb{P}^2$, is a system of rational normal curves of degree $4$.
-This system defines a $3$-dimensional family of $\mathbb{P}^4\subset \mathbb{P}^7$ (spanned by the rational curves) covering a generic point in $\mathbb{P}^7$ (since the trisecant lines to $D_7$ cover all $\mathbb{P}^7$).
-Thus we can find one considered $\mathbb{P}^4$ passing through the center of projection.
-It is now enough to remind that the projected rational normal curve of degree $4$ in $\mathbb{P}^3$ is a divisor of bi-degree $(1, 3)$ in a smooth quadric $\mathbb{P}^1 \times \mathbb{P}^1$ thus needs $3$ cubic generators.\end{proof} \begin{rem} In the same way we can also show that the ideal of $\tilde{D_6}\subset \mathbb{P}^5$ is generated by $2$ quadrics and $7$ cubics. \end{rem}
+Let us consider now the most difficult case $3$.
+To argue as before we need to find a lower bound of the number of cubics.
+Consider the system $|2H-E_1-E_2|$ on $D_7$, where $E_1$, $E_2$ are exceptional divisors and $H$ the pull-back of the hyperplane section from $\mathbb{P}^2$, is a system of rational normal curves of degree $4$.
+This system defines a $3$-dimensional family of four dimensional projective spaces in$ \mathbb{P}^7$ spanned by the rational curves.
+Since the trisecant planes to $D_7$ cover all $\mathbb{P}^7$ we can find a rational quartic curve passing through $3$ generic points of $D_7$ thus the above $\mathbb{P}^4$'s covers the ambient space $\mathbb{P}^7$.
+So we can find one considered $\mathbb{P}^4$ passing through the center of projection.
+We are interested what is happening after projecting this $\mathbb{P}^4$.
+Let us remind that the projected rational normal curve of degree $4$ in $\mathbb{P}^3$ is a divisor of bi-degree $(1, 3)$ in a smooth quadric $\mathbb{P}^1 \times \mathbb{P}^1$ thus needs $3$ cubic generators.
+This gives the required lower bound.\end{proof} By computing the Chern classes of the conormal bundle of $\tilde{D_8}\subset \mathbb{P}^7$ and using \cite[Thm.~2.1]{K} we obtain the following: \begin{cor} The complete intersection of four quadrics containing $\tilde{D_8}$ is a nodal Calabi--Yau threefold $X$ with $36$ ODP. \end{cor} Since the syzygies between the quadric generator are not all linear we do not obtain directly that the Picard group of the Calabi--Yau threefold obtained by blowing up $X$ along $\tilde{D_8}$ is $2$.
+To prove this we need to analyze the exceptional set of the map defined by the quadric containing $\tilde{D_8}$ this will be treated in Theorem \ref{asd}.